United States Marine Corps Scout Sniper: Overview

-Scout Snipers provide close reconnaissance and surveillance to the infantry battalion.
-By doctrine, a Scout Sniper is a Marine highly skilled in field craft and marksmanship who delivers long range precision fire on selected targets from concealed positions in support of combat operations.
+Scout Snipers provided close reconnaissance and surveillance to the infantry battalion.
+By doctrine, a Scout Sniper was a Marine highly skilled in field craft and marksmanship who delivers long range precision fire on selected targets from concealed positions in support of combat operations.

-Scout Snipers in Marine infantry battalions fell under the Surveillance and Target Acquisition (STA) units initially, and now, more formalized, they belong to the infantry battalion's Scout Sniper Platoon (SSP), usually within the Headquarters and Service (H&S) Company or Weapons Company.
-Marine Scout Snipers are trained at one of the four school house locations.
+Scout Snipers in Marine infantry battalions fell under the Surveillance and Target Acquisition (STA) units initially, and subsequently to the infantry battalion's Scout Sniper Platoon (SSP), usually within the Headquarters and Service (H&S) Company or Weapons Company.
+Marine Scout Snipers were trained at one of the four school house locations.

 The term "Scout Sniper" is only used officially by the Marine Corps, but it does not imply a differing mission from the U.S. Army Sniper.
 An Army Sniper's primary mission is to support combat operations by delivering precise long-range fire on selected targets.
 By this, the sniper creates casualties among enemy troops, slows enemy movement, frightens enemy soldiers, lowers morale, and adds confusion to their operations.
 The sniper's secondary mission is collecting and reporting battlefield information, Section 1.1 FM 23-10 Sniper Training.

 The Marine Corps is unique in its consolidation of reconnaissance and sniper duties for a single Marine.
 Most other conventional armed forces, including the U.S. Army, separate the reconnaissance soldier or scout from the sniper.
 In the U.S. Army, the 19D MOS, "Cavalry Scout" is the primary special reconnaissance and surveillance soldier and the term "Infantry Scout" refers to a specially trained infantrymen that functions in a reconnaissance and surveillance capacity, while "Sniper" refers to a specially selected and trained soldier that primarily functions as a sniper.
 Most military forces believe that the separation of reconnaissance and sniper capabilities allows for a higher degree of specialization.

 Scout Sniper Course

-The Marine Scout Sniper Course qualifies students as Marine Corps Scout Snipers.
+The Marine Scout Sniper Course qualified students as Marine Corps Scout Snipers.
 The graduation rate in 2017 was 44 percent.
-There are currently three different school houses in the Marine Corps that offer the Scout Sniper Course.
+There were three different school houses in the Marine Corps that offer the Scout Sniper Course.